-The Commonwealth Ports Authority, which worked hard in recent months to come up with ways of taxing residents in order to stay solvent - instituting fees for parking at all airports and seaports - was commended during last week's observance of "Ports Week."
+The Commonwealth Ports Authority, which worked hard this past year coming up with ways to tax residents in order to stay solvent - instituting fees for parking at all airports and seaports - was commended during last week's observance of "Ports Week."
 The CUC, on the other hand, was thoroughly trounced when it tried to do the same thing - raise its rates - in trying to stay solvent.
 While it's true that use of CPA parking lots is voluntary - sort of - and use of CUC power is not, really, both provide services essential to the entire populace.
 Doesn't seem fair that only CUC is cast as the villain.

 It's probably premature to be concerned about House Bill 12-378, a bill to set aside \$700,000 for use in identifying "chemicals of concern" in Tanapag, since the Senate has not yet taken any action.
 One hopes that the Senate does not take action, or if it does, amends it extensively.
-The bill authorizes the Division of Public Lands to award the contract for searching out those "chemicals of concern" on a sole source basis, for which there is no justification, either in the bill or in actuality, for one.
+The bill authorizes the Division of Public Lands to award the contract for searching out those "chemicals of concern" on a sole source basis, for which there is no justification, for one.
 For two, just what those "chemicals of concern" might be, and where one should start looking for them, is not defined.
-Whoever tries will be looking for the proverbial needle in a haystack - a pretty fruitless task.
+Whoever tries will be looking for the proverbial needle in a haystack - a pretty hopeless task.